 Midrashic and Aggadic Literature (REL338)

 Classroom: 39 hours (13 weeks).
 Distance/ hybrid: Varies.

 Traditional classroom-based offered at Maalot, Jerusalem, and other authorized locations.
 Distance learning and hybrid options available.

 September 2009 - Present.

 Traditional classroom model

-Upon successful completion of the course, students will be able to: identify and discuss distinctive elements of midrashic literature to identify various midrashic types and historical approaches to the interpretation of Aggadah and Midrash and become more proficient in skills of midrashic analysis.
+Upon successful completion of the course, students will be able to: discuss and analyze the distinctive elements of midrashic literature and the principles on which they are based; compare various midrashic types and historical approaches to the interpretation of aggadah and midrash, and demonstrate advanced skills in midrashic analysis.

-Major topics covered in the course are: attitudes toward midrashic and aggadic literature, literary forms in aggadic literature, rabbinic theology as reflected in the Midrash, esotericism and exotericism in aggadic literature, and a survey of major works of literature.
-Methods of instruction include lecture, discussion and textual preparation.
+Major topics taught in this course include: attitudes toward midrashic and aggadic literature, literary forms in aggadic literature, rabbinic theology as reflected in the Midrash, esotericism and exotericism in aggadic literature, and a survey of major works of literature.
+Topics may vary.
+Methods of instruction include lecture, discussion, and textual preparation.

-In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Rabbinic Literature, Religious Studies or Hebraic/Judaic Studies (10/10) (8/15 revalidation).
+In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Rabbinic Literature, Religious Studies or Hebraic/Judaic Studies (10/10) (8/15 revalidation) (3/21 revalidation).